 Save this Recipe!

 Versatile and meal-prep friendly.
-If it's even possible for an easy oven brisket to taste better the next day, this one does!
+If it's even possible for an easy oven-braised brisket to taste better the next day, this one does!
 I love making a big batch of this one-pot beef recipe because my husband and I can enjoy leftovers all week.

-- The braising liquid I use consists of beef broth, Worcestershire sauce, and red wine vinegar as well as onions and garlic cloves.
+The braising liquid I use consists of beef broth, Worcestershire sauce, and red wine vinegar as well as onions and garlic cloves.

 How to Make Dutch Oven Brisket